ethereum/ethereum-org/views/content/token.md

     tokenInstance.sendCoin.sendTransaction(registrar.addr("Alice"), 2000, {from: eth.accounts[0]})

-The reason that the first could be just be called instantly and the second needs a .sendTransaction() is that the former is just a read operation and the latter is using gas to change the state of the blockchain, and as such, it needs to be set who is it coming from.
+Note that our first function `coinBalanceOf` was simply called directly on the contract instance and returned a value.
+This was possible since this was a simple read operation that incurs no state change and which executes locally and synchronously.
+Our second function `sendCoin` needs a `.sendTransaction()` call.
+Since this function is meant to change the state (write operation), it is sent as a transaction to the network to be picked up by miners and included in the canonical blockchain.
+As a result the consensus state of all participant nodes will adequately reflect the state changes resulting from executing the transaction.
+Sender address needs to be sent as part of the transaction to fund the fuel needed to run the transaction.
 Now, wait a minute and check both accounts balances:

     tokenInstance.coinBalanceOf.call(eth.accounts[0])/100 + "% of all tokens"
     tokenInstance.coinBalanceOf.call(eth.accounts[1])/100 + "% of all tokens"